 I can’t lie.
-I have been to countless interviews which I have thoroughly enjoyed, and I still get nervous.
+I have been to countless interviews that I have thoroughly enjoyed, yet I still get nervous.
 So, as I sit in front of the famous Canadian band, Hedley—maybe you’ve heard of them?—I try to calm my nerves by preparing myself for what they’re going to be like.
 Videos on YouTube and crazy/fun songs like “Cha-Ching” make me fairly confident that they will be loud, outgoing and might even pull a prank or two.

 But my expectations are met with an interesting discovery.
 Yes, these guys know how to joke around—the interview led to talk of flashy, one-piece unitards, dance troupes, their favourite colours (a tie between aquamarine and puce, if you must know) and even a quick rendition by Jacob of The Little Mermaid’s “Under The Sea” (a hilarious time that doesn’t translate well onto the blank page).
 But I found myself pleasantly surprised by the more serious side of the band.
 And by how quickly they could flip between the two.

 In the grand tradition of Ms. Carrie Bradshaw (I can just see her poised above the keys on her laptop), I guess you could say it got me thinking.
 In a world that insists on brands and labels so early on in our lives, separating everyone into distinct categories—punk, prep, rocker, jock—do we miss out on the exploration of what’s beyond those boundaries?
 If we become what the world has labelled us, what are we missing?
 Is it possible to be a little of this, and a little of that?